 A Holland resident since 1995, Diane is a retired sustainability, marketing, and manufacturing professional.
 Diane is active in the Holland Community Sustainability Committee, Grand Valley Artists--a fine arts association in Grand Rapids, and Plein Air Artists of West Michigan (PAAWM).

 A Holland resident since 1987, Paul operated a cleaning and facility services business in Holland for 18 years, retiring in 2018 after selling the business.
 Paul worked with Herman Miller in their Facility Management Institute, Production, and Customer Service operations for 21 years.
 As part of the original Holland Sustainability Committee, he helped develop the Community Energy Plan and the Sustainability Framework.
 Paul has been active in the Macatawa Watershed Project serving on the education and technical teams.
 He holds a BS and MS in Resource Development from Michigan State University with focus on Water Resource Management and an MBA from the University of Michigan.

 Sue Franz, HBPW Board Member

-A resident of Holland since 1997, Dr. Sue Franz is the Vice President of Chemistry R & D at Gentex Corporation in Zeeland.
+A resident of Holland since 1997, Dr. Sue Franz is the Vice President of Chemical Technologies at Gentex Corporation in Zeeland.
 Prior to Gentex, she worked as an applications lab manager at Spectro Analytical Instruments in Fitchburg, MA.